effaf/tech_journal/perspective_on_git.md

-## How does he Git it?
+# How does he Git it?

-###### Constructing a vantage for Git by examining the components of the software
+#### Constructing a vantage for Git by examining the components of the software

 _This is an intermediate article covering few, but essential components of git._

-The very first time I hear the term git it was followed by hub.
+The very first time I heard the term git it was followed by hub.
 I visit the GitHub website, create an account, and, after a minute, close the tab.

 After nearly a year, I visit the website again.
 However, this time I am following a tutorial.
 I have initialized a local repository, staged the files, established connection to my GitHub account and am ready to push my files.
 I go through my files again and realize a Jupyter notebook is missing.
 It was a data preprocessing file I had spent a week coding.
 I panic.
 I search the sub directories, parent directory, recycle bin, and even my other drive, but cannot find the notebook.
 Exhausting all options, I download the old version I previously had sent my professor.
 I re-code it again and push it to GitHub.
 My blunder?
-I had created two local branches from master and did not know git branches control the files you see in the explorer.
+I had created two local branches from master and did not know `git` branches control the files you see in the explorer.

 The third time, an older me, is reading a book on git.
 I learn to differentiate between local git repository and remote git repository.
 I learn about git branches, and how commits are implemented in git.